Tsourdox/Tsourdox/README.md

 ### Hi there! 👋

 - 👨‍💻 I’m currently working as a teacher and a developer.
-- 🌱 I’m currently interested in learning testing frameworks like Cypress & Vitest but also NextJs.
+- 🌱 I’m currently interested in learning testing frameworks like Cypress & Vitest but also NextJS.
 - 🤔 I’m looking for help with some advanced generics & function overloading in Typescript.
 - 💬 Ask me about anything!

-Here are a some of the things I've worked with and in most cases also taught others over the years:
+Here are a some of the tools I've worked with and in most cases also taught others over the years:

 ![C](https://img.shields.io/badge/c-%2300599C.svg?logo=c&logoColor=white&style=flat)
 ![C#](https://img.shields.io/badge/c%23-%23239120.svg?logo=c-sharp&logoColor=white&style=flat)